mems/calepin/Operating Systems/Synology/Synology.md

 #### Format and storage

 Note: Hyper Backup use block-level incremental backups
+Note: Hyper Backup doesn't seem to de-dupe (use the knowledge that some files are hardlink) on the initial backup.
+See [Hyper backup - is it backing up all hardlinks? | Synology Community](https://community.synology.com/enu/forum/9/post/125874)
 Note: **If backup fail, try to backup smaller data set** (Backup task settings > Folders : check less folders), and incrementally add more folders
 Note: `.hbk` hyperbackup image folder package (contains a empty file `SynologyHyperBackup.bkpi`) can be mount (with right click with File Station) and explored via a standard file protocol (e.g. AFP or SMB).
 Can be open with [HyperBackupExplorer](https://www.synology.com/en-global/knowledgebase/DSM/help/HyperBackupExplorer/hyperbackupexplorer).
 See [How to retrieve backup files with Hyper Backup Explorer](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Backup_Restore/How_to_retrieve_backup_files_with_Hyper_Backup_Explorer)
 Note: If the backup fail `Error: DB (/XX/XX.hbk/Config/candidate_chunk.db) has tmp-file (/XX/XX.hbk/Config/candidate_chunk.db-shm) in version-complete`.
 It's due to the size of `candidate_chunk.db` should exceed the file system max file size limit (for FAT32, the file max size is 4GB).
 Use an other file system (ext4 or exFAT)

+-
 - [DiskStation Manager - Knowledge Base | Synology Inc.](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Storage/How_can_I_recover_data_from_my_DiskStation_using_a_PC)
 - [Create Backup Tasks | Synology Inc.](https://www.synology.com/en-global/knowledgebase/DSM/help/HyperBackup/data_backup_create)